VeriStruct: AI-assisted Automated Verification of Data-Structure Modules in Verus: Evaluation

 \section{Evaluation}

 In this section, we describe an evaluation of \toolname{} on a set of Rust benchmarks.

 \paragraph{Benchmarks} We evaluate \toolname{} on a benchmark set comprising eleven Rust data structure modules drawn from the Verus GitHub repository~\cite{verus} as well as other open-source repositories.
 A list of the benchmarks is shown in \Cref{tab:benchmarks}.
+Although the original sources are publicly available, our benchmarks have been substantially modified with more complete specifications, additional methods, and unit tests.
+We verified that the versions used in our evaluation do not appear verbatim in the \texttt{o1-2024-12-17} training snapshot; for example, no form of our fully verified \textsc{RingBuffer} appears in the dataset.
+Furthermore, even if older versions existed in pretraining data, our baseline results demonstrate that LLMs still struggle to synthesize correct Verus specifications without structured guidance---underscoring the necessity of \toolname{}'s workflow.
 The benchmarks cover a set of commonly-used data structures, including a ring buffer, a vector implementation with set abstractions and common algorithms, a polymorphic option type, tree-based modules for standalone nodes and a treemap, a bitmap with 64-bit blocks, and concurrent data structures such as a read–write lock and an invariant framework for shared state.
 Each benchmark contains 5--21 functions to verify, where the number of functions refers to the total number of member methods in the data structure module and the corresponding test functions.
 In total, our benchmark set includes 129 functions to be verified across all modules.

 \paragraph{Baseline} To demonstrate the effectiveness of \toolname{}, we compare it against a baseline that iteratively invokes an LLM to generate annotations, without employing the systematic generation-and-repair workflow described in \Cref{sec:overview}.
 In each iteration, the baseline calls a simple \texttt{BaselineModule} that invokes the LLM once to generate all annotations simultaneously.
 If the Verus verifier reports an error, we record the failing code and the associated error message, which are then injected into the prompt for subsequent iterations.
 The baseline prompt includes: (1) the code to be verified, (2) the unit test suite, and (3) the previously failing code along with any corresponding error message.